gingerjx/SmartSnake/Readme.md

 **Done**

 For now snake game is ready with all GUI components.
 Snake's moves are controlled by Reinforcement Learning mechanisms.
-QLearning is used to learn snake how to score the highest number of fruits and actions are chosen by QTable values.
+Double QLearning is used to learn snake how to score the highest number of fruits and actions are chosen by QTable values.
+I hoped that this version will work better than QLearning, but I'm wrong or my implementation.

 **TODO**